keithgroup/qa-dimers-data/README.md

 # Quantum alchemy data - Dimers

-All PySCF calculation logs and JSON files for the atom study of quantum alchemy/APDFT.
+All PySCF calculation logs and JSON files for the dimer study of quantum alchemy/APDFT.
 A cumulative JSON file is provided with all files organized by atom and state (i.e., charge and multiplicity).

 ## Data generation